BrainCircuitsBehaviorLab/village/docs/source/troubleshooting/alarm.md

   - Verify via video that the animal is still inside—often it is simply asleep.
 Confirm that both the scale and door servos are functioning correctly; if they fail, the subject may be unable to exit the box.

 * - Camera not responding
-  - The camera automatically restarts after failing to deliver frames for 10 seconds.
+  - The camera automatically restarts if it fails to deliver frames for 10 seconds, if its recording process (ffmpeg) dies unexpectedly, or if it fails to start recording in the first place.
 This usually indicates an intermittent connection or insufficient signal quality along the camera cable.
   - Check the camera ribbon cable and its connectors on both ends.
 Ensure that the cable is not bent, damaged, or excessively long, as long cables can occasionally cause frame dropouts.

 * - Area(s) occupied more than 90% of the last hour